ValeraKus/mLOY_Exomes/README.md

 ### If you have exome capture like in the UKB, or if you want to run MosCoverY in the UKB, you can skip step1 and step 2.
-### Step 1 and 2 are needed to choose exons on chrY and autosomal exons for coverage normalisation.
+### Steps 1 and 2 are needed to choose exons on chrY and autosomal exons for coverage normalization.
 ### For the UKB these steps are done as described in the paper and the result is in resources/exome_capture_matched_intervals.bed
 ### with the selected exons to use for the coverage calculation.